Faculty Appointments, Promotion, and Tenure

 Preparing for Promotion

-Once you believe you meet the criteria for promotion, please get in touch with the administrator for the Orthopaedic APT Committee.
+Once you believe you meet the criteria for promotion, please get in touch with the administrator of the Orthopaedic APT Committee.
 The promotion preparation process includes the following required documents:

-Intellectual Development Statement (IDS): The IDS should present a thoughtful overview of your academic contributions, trajectory, and future goals.
-It must be no more than five pages in length, followed by the required tabular summary.
-The document should be single-spaced and formatted using a 12-point Times New Roman font.
+2. Intellectual Development Statement (IDS): The IDS should provide a comprehensive overview of your academic contributions, trajectory, and future goals.
+It must not exceed five pages in length and should be followed by the required tabular summary.
+The document should be single-spaced and formatted in 12-point Times New Roman font.

 After submission, the Orthopaedic APT Committee will review your application.
 If approved, the committee will request letters of reference from internal and/or external reviewers, depending on the promotion track.
 This review and reference process typically takes 12 months.